How to Deal with Difficult Housemates

 The social loafer

 This situation can become very irritating, very quickly and isn’t contributing to the peace in the house.
-The likely hood is that the social loafer is really just the slob at heart, and probably doesn’t notice he/she is avoiding lifting a finger.
+The likelihood is that the social loafer is really just the slob at heart, and probably doesn’t notice he/she is avoiding lifting a finger.

 The nagger

-Ultimately, dealing with housemate disagreements can be a challenge, and the most valuable skill anyone can have in any of these scenarios is compromise.
+Ultimately, dealing with difficult housemates can be a challenge, and the most valuable skill anyone can have in any of these scenarios is the ability to compromise.
 We’re sure you’ll also fit into one of these categories at some stage during your university experience and might soon find yourself on the receiving end of that awkward conversation!